ardalis/ardalis-com-gatsby/src/pages/blog/testing-exceptions-with-xunit-and-actions.md

 When you're writing unit tests for a method, it's a good idea to test various failure conditions ("sad paths") in addition to testing the expected, everything is working condition ("happy path").
 In particular, if you have a method that may throw exceptions, especially if they're [custom domain exceptions](https://ardalis.com/prefer-custom-exceptions-to-framework-exceptions/), you should be sure you're testing this behavior.
 Another common source of exceptions is [guard clauses](https://deviq.com/design-patterns/guard-clause), which are used to keep your method clean while ensuring its inputs adhere to the method's expectations.

-[Unlike NUnit, which mainly uses attributes for expected exceptions, and MSTest](https://xunit.net/docs/comparisons), which has little built-in support at all, xUnit provides an `Assert.Throws<T>` method that is used to test for expected exceptions.
+[Unlike NUnit, which mainly uses attributes for expected exceptions, and MSTest](https://xunit.net/docs/comparisons), which has little built-in support at all, xUnit provides an `Assert.Throws<T>` method that is used to test for expected exceptions ([NUnit 3 also has a similar method](https://docs.nunit.org/articles/nunit/writing-tests/assertions/classic-assertions/Assert.Throws.html)).
 A simple example looks like this:

 ```csharp
 Customer customer = null;